 |Language:||24 EU Languages|

 In the context of the one-stop-shop mechanism, the CJEU ruled that a DPA that is not the LSA can refer a case to a national Court under certain circumstances.

 Facts[edit | edit source]

 The Belgian DPA brought an action before Court of First Instance of Brussels, Belgium on 11 September 2015, seeking an injunction against Facebook Ireland, Facebook Inc. and Facebook Belgium.
-This action aimed to put an end to what the Belgian DPA describes as ‘serious and large-scale infringements, by Facebook, of the legislation relating to privacy’ (para.
-30).
-This included, inter alia, the collection and use of information on the browsing behaviour of Belgian internet users, whether or not they were Facebook account holders, by means of various technologies, such as cookies, social plug-ins or pixels.
+This action aimed to put an end to what the Belgian DPA described as ‘serious and large-scale infringements, by Facebook, of the legislation relating to privacy’.

-The Court of Appeal of Brussel asked six questions to the CJEU:
+The Court of Appeal of Brussel therefore referred six questions to the CJEU: